fraud2zero/fraudzero/README.md

 The purposes of this project are:
 1. *Fool me once, shame on you.
 Fool me twice, shame on me.*

-   We have to stop relying on _customers_ to find all fraud, that's ridiculous and *isn't happening*, I'm sure my mom doesn't read her bank statement that closely.
-The zero fraud goal is acknowleged to be aspirational.
-We may not be able to catch every fraudulent transaction, but we can make it much, much harder. *Perfection is the enemy of the good and the great.*
+   We have to stop relying on _customers_ to find all fraud, that's ridiculous and *isn't happening*, I'm sure my mom doesn't read her bank statement that closely, *nor should she at 86*.
+The zero fraud is acknowleged to be aspirational, but *if you don't try, you can never succeed* either.
+We may not be able to catch every fraudulent transaction, but we can make it much, much harder for it to continue. *Perfection is the enemy of the good and the great.*
 3. At this point, the industry has to start pooling resources the same way the fraudsters do in the dark web.
 So we need a central place to meet and store fraud detection recipes and data.
+Small banks should have the same defenses as large banks, because the small banks aren't the enemy, the fraud is the enemy.
 4. Every bank and bank-like object (PayPal Venmo, etc.) shouldn't have to re-discover the hard way which transactions are fraud.
 There should be a common pool from which to draw.
 We should hate the *fraudsters* more than we hate our *competitors*.

    ## Inspiration